Windows Hello for Business – Review

 Windows Hello for Business took the Hello idea (Biometric framework) and bundled it with management tools and enforcement techniques to ensure both a uniform security profile and security posture that encompasses the whole enterprise.
 To accomplish this, Windows Hello uses Group Policy or mobile device management (MDM) policies for management and enforcement, and leverages key- and certificate-based authentication in most cloud-focused scenarios for maximum protection.

-Why is Windows Hello considered stronger than a traditional password?
+Is Windows Hello considered stronger than a traditional password?

 The use of a private key that is stored over dedicated secured hardware is widely used in the mobile industry (Secure Enclave), the hardware component is not accessible via web access and provides a safe place to store biometric or pin number authentication data, making it much safer than a password stored on a hard drive, and immune to threats such as credential stuffing and tools like Mimikatz.